6 Ways Recruiters can Build Better Relationships with Hiring Managers

 6. Build and Nurture a Deep Talent Pool

 So there you have it: 6 ways to improve your relationship with your hiring managers.
 If you’re not feeling great about your current relationships with your HMs, we recommend reaching out to them this week to put some time on the calendar to chat.
-Maybe you send them this post and let them know you’d like to discuss how you can be better supports for each other.
+Maybe you send them this post (or this resource on recruiter/HM collaboration!) and let them know you’d like to discuss how you can be better supports for each other.
 After all, your hiring depends upon it.